Find out more about our staff and those who govern us.

 As members of St George’s Anglican Cathedral in Perth, Sue enjoys playing an active role volunteering to support services of the Cathedral.

 Rev. Dr. Werner Bürklin, born in China to German missionaries, has returned to that nation more than a hundred times.
 He studied in Shanghai, Paris, and the US.
-He has ministered in over 125 countries, was en executive with Youth for Christ International, directed Billy Graham’s Conferences for Itinerant Evangelists in Amsterdam, Holland, and later founded China Partner.
-He and his wife Inge now live in Boca Raton, Florida.
-They have four children and ten grandchildren.
+He has ministered in over 125 countries, was an executive with Youth for Christ International, directed Billy Graham’s Conferences for Itinerant Evangelists in Amsterdam, Holland, and later founded China Partner.
+He and his late wife Inge made their home in Boca Raton, Florida.
+Werner continues to enjoy their four children and ten grandchildren.